FStarLang/PoP-in-FStar/book/pulse/pulse_parallel_increment.rst

   left right i v`` tells us that ``v == i + 1 + 1``, which is what we need to conclude.

-This version also has the problem that we allocate lock and then acquire it at the end, effectively leaking the memory associated with the lock.
-We'll see how to fix that below.

 Modularity with higher-order ghost code .......................................